Historic military survival rations

 british world war 2 rations

-The rations issued during the second world war were similar to those issued in the first one, but with the addition of a number of moral boosting treats like chocolate, sweets and mints as well as sometimes cigarettes.
-Tinned meat provided the main part of the meal along with biscuits and a tinned ready to eat meal like hash or beans.
+The rations issued during the Second World War were similar to those issued in the first one but with the addition of several morale-boosting treats like chocolate, sweets, and mints as well as sometimes cigarettes.
+Tinned meat provided the main part of the meal along with biscuits and a tinned ready-to-eat meal like hash or beans.
 These tins came with their own peel-away can opener which would sometimes be designed to double as a spoon.

 Modern day rations